-(c) Unused tax losses for which no deferred tax asset has been recognised 10.87 10.87
+(c) Unused tax losses for which no deferred tax asset has bee

 Unused tax losses relate to long term capital losses on which no deferred tax asset has been recognised due to uncertainty.
 These losses can be carried forward for a period of 8 assessment years from the year in which the loss was incurred.